ricsanfre/pi-cluster/docs/_docs/index.md

 From hardware perspective I built two different versions of the cluster

-- Release 1.0: Basic version using dedicated Flash SSD disks for each node and centrazalized SAN as additional storage
+- Release 1.0: Basic version using dedicated USB flash drive for each node and centrazalized SAN as additional storage

 ![Cluster-1.0](/assets/img/pi-cluster.png)